Connor-Knabe/Connor-Knabe.github.io/_drafts/What_I've_Been_Up_To_Lately.md

 </div>

 <h2>Alexa/IFTTT Controlled Fireplace</h2>
-Fireplace that turns on/off using a Particle Photon, Relay board, Alexa, and IFTTT.
+I've come to love my gas fireplace.
+I don't have a need for heating the whole house as we spend a lot of our time in the living room.
+One issue I was having was the need for getting the living room heated before I come home as I don't want to heat up rooms I wouldn't be using.
+I decided to take matters into my own hands to make my fireplace connected to the cloud.
+It uses a Particle Photon, Relay board, Alexa, and IFTTT.

 <div class = "flex-video">
     <iframe width="100%" height="100%" src="https://www.youtube.com/embed/TwfoPlLxzqA" frameborder="0" allowfullscreen></iframe>